-For his visit to the Minister of Defence’s office and Q-Branch in For Your Eyes Only, James Bond wears a mid-grey, lightweight flannel two-piece suit from Douglas Hayward.
+For his visit to the Minister of Defence’s office and Q-Branch in For Your Eyes Only, James Bond wears a medium-light grey, lightweight flannel two-piece suit from Douglas Hayward.
 This is the only single-breasted two-piece suit that Roger Moore’s Bond wears in any London scenes throughout his tenure as Bond.
 He typically wears a three-piece suit, and on one occasion he wears a double-breasted suit.
 But as he wears three-piece suits for two other scenes in the film, a two-piece suit here gives some variety and prevents Bond from looking too buttoned-up.

 While the suit’s lightweight flannel is ideal for spring or autumn in London, in mid-grey it is much lighter than the colour of ordinary London business suits.
 Since Bond’s business is far from ordinary, he is able to break the conventions of ordinary business dress.
 Still, Bond has to look appropriately dressed for business in Whitehall and look respectable for when meeting with M, Q or the Minister of Defence, so he can’t stray too far from what is expected.

 The suit jacket is a typical Doug Hayward example, cut with soft shoulders, roped sleeve heads, a clean chest, a low button stance and a medium-width lapels with a straight, high gorge.
 The low button stance works well with Roger Moore’s body, but it dates the suit to the trends of the 1980s.
 The trend, however, became a Hayward trademark.
 When the low button stance is combined with a high gorge, it creates a very long lapel line that lengthens the torso.
 This suit jacket has a button-two front, straight pockets with slightly wide flaps, three-button cuffs and deep double vents that extend to the height of the top of the hip pockets.
 The jacket’s buttons are grey unpolished horn.